jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

     history

-* I create an empty file with a name that describes what the program does so it is easy to remember later, for example ``setupPythonTdd.sh``
+* I create an empty file with a name that describes what the program does so it is easy to remember later, for example ``createPythonTdd.sh``

   .. code-block:: shell

-    touch setupPythonTdd.sh
+    touch createPythonTdd.sh

-* I open ``setupPythonTdd.sh`` in the Interactive Development Environment (IDE) and copy each command displayed in the terminal from ``history``
+* I open ``createPythonTdd.sh`` in the Interactive Development Environment (IDE) and copy each command displayed in the terminal from ``history``

   .. code-block:: ruby
     :linenos: